- MCP3008 DIP-package ADC converter chip

 - Adafruit T-Cobbler Plus or for an older 26-pin Pi an Adafruit Pi Cobbler

 - Full-size breadboard

 - Breadboarding wires

-And of course a working Raspberry Pi with an Internet connection.
+And of course a working Raspberry Pi.

 The Raspberry Pi computer does not have a way to read analog inputs.
 It's a digital-only computer.
 Compare this to the Arduino, AVR or PIC microcontrollers that often have 6 or more analog inputs!
 Analog inputs are handy because many sensors are analog outputs, so we need a way to make the Pi analog-friendly.

 We'll do that by wiring up an MCP3008 chip to it.
 The MCP3008 acts like a "bridge" between digital and analog.
 It has 8 analog inputs and the Pi can query it using 4 digital pins.
 That makes it a perfect addition to the Pi for integrating simple sensors like photocells, FSRs or potentiometers, thermistors, etc.!

 Let's check the datasheet of the MCP3008 chip.
 On the first page in the lower right corner there's a pinout diagram showing the names of the pins:

 In order to read analog data we need to use the following pins:

 VDD (power) and DGND (digital ground) to power the MCP3008 chip.
 We also need four "SPI" data pins: DOUT (Data Out from MCP3008), CLK (Clock pin), DIN (Data In from Raspberry Pi), and /CS (Chip Select).
 Finally of course, a source of analog data.
 We'll be using the basic 10k trim pot.